ericcapo/marky-coco/README.md

 ```

 If it doesn´t work:
+- Do "chmod +x marky.sh" and re-try.
 - Only paired-end data are supported right now.
 - Input files should look like that sample_1.fastq and sample_2.fastq.
-- Do "chmod +x marky.sh" and re-try.
-In the following line below,

 ## WORKFLOW
 The raw paired-end fastq files are processed with a suite of sofware.